 Visit to Peristyle is free.

-Cathedral of St. Dominus was built during rule of Diocletian.
-At first it was not built as church, but was supposed to be grawe of the emperor.
+Cathedral of St. Dominus was built during the rule of Diocletian.
+At first, it was not built as a church but was supposed to be grave of the emperor.

-The emperor casted out all Christians who lived nearby.
+The emperor cast out all Christians who lived nearby.
 Most of them escaped to the nearby islands, yet some were killed.
 One of them was today's martyr and saint, St. Dominus.

 Few hundred years after emperor's death, Christians returned to Split.
 They took his sarcophagus out from the building and put the sarcophagus of St. Dominus instead.

 The cathedral bell tower was built in Gothic style in the 14th century.